Testing and Combining Transient Spectral Classification Tools on 4MOST-like Blended Spectra: Introduction

 Two of TiDES science goals are to provide live classification of transients accessible to the general scientific community and the classification of a large, pure, cosmological SN Ia sample.
-As we approach data being taken, uncertainty remains as to how the TiDES transient spectra will be classified and which existing spectroscopic classifiers, if any, are best suited to these two TiDES science goals.
+As we approach the start of the 4MOST survey in early 2026, uncertainty remains as to how the TiDES transient spectra will be classified and which existing spectroscopic classifiers, if any, are best suited to these two TiDES science goals.
 Our hope is to provide clarity via the simulation of transient spectra that are as close to what will be observed as possible, including the fact that transient flux observed by a 4MOST fibre will be blended with the flux of its host galaxy.
-These realistic, blended, simulated 4MOST spectra will allow us to compare the output of various spectroscopic classifiers to known true classifications \citep[See also][which makes use of real spectra in its analysis]{2024arXiv241010963K}.
+These realistic, blended, simulated 4MOST spectra will allow us to compare the output of various spectroscopic classifiers to known true classifications \citep[see also][which makes use of real spectra in its analysis]{2024arXiv241010963K}.
 Furthermore, we can assess the dependence of classification performance on parameters such as the brightness of the SN and the fraction of host light contaminating the spectrum, and ultimately use this information to outline a plan for the classification of large numbers of TiDES spectra.

 There are two main types of automated, spectroscopic classifiers.
 First, there are template matching programs \citep[for example,][]{2009RAA.....9..341D, 2011asclsoft07001B, 2022TNSAN.191....1G}.
-These compare an input spectrum to a bank of transients of known classification.
-The bank spectra can be redshifted iteratively and the best-fitting spectrum and redshift provide a classification and an estimate of spectroscopic redshift.
+These, in essence, compare an input spectrum to a bank of transients of known classification.
+However, there is significant variation in methodology.
+For example, \citet{2005ApJ...634.1190H} bin the input spectrum to match the templates and then calculate a \(\chi^2\) value, accounting for contaminant host flux. \citet{2011asclsoft07001B} instead cross-correlate input and template in redshift, and quantifies the best fitting template by the height of the cross-correlation peak.